Best Korean Face Mask: Top Sheet and Sleeping Masks for Real Results

 What is the difference between a sheet mask and a Korean sleeping mask?

-A sheet mask is a single-use fabric or hydrogel mask soaked in essence that you wear for 10 to 20 minutes, then remove and follow with the rest of your routine.
-A Korean sleeping mask is a cream or gel you apply as your last step at night and leave on while you sleep, like Laneige Water Sleeping Mask or COSRX Ultimate Nourishing Rice Overnight Spa Mask.
-Sheet masks are great for targeted, instant treatments, while sleeping masks provide slower, steady benefits with less fuss.
+A sheet mask is a single-use mask soaked in essence that you wear for about 10 to 20 minutes, then remove.
+A sleeping mask is a gel or cream you apply as the last step of your nighttime routine and leave on overnight.
+Sheet masks are better for a quick treatment, while sleeping masks are often more convenient for steady overnight hydration.

 As an Amazon Associate, we earn from qualifying purchases made through links on our site.